apache/pulsar/site2/docs/client-libraries-java.md

 > **Tip**
 >
-> - [`pulsar-client`](https://search.maven.org/artifact/org.apache.pulsar/pulsar-client) and [`pulsar-client-admin`](https://search.maven.org/artifact/org.apache.pulsar/pulsar-client-admin) shade dependencies.
-If you do not want to manage dependency conflicts, you can use them.
+> - [`pulsar-client`](https://search.maven.org/artifact/org.apache.pulsar/pulsar-client) and [`pulsar-client-admin`](https://search.maven.org/artifact/org.apache.pulsar/pulsar-client-admin) shade dependencies via [maven-shade-plugin](https://maven.apache.org/plugins/maven-shade-plugin/) to avoid conflicts of the underlying dependency packages (such as Netty).
+If you do not want to manage dependency conflicts manually, you can use them.
 >
 > - [`pulsar-client-original`](https://search.maven.org/artifact/org.apache.pulsar/pulsar-client-original) and [`pulsar-client-admin-original`](https://search.maven.org/artifact/org.apache.pulsar/pulsar-client-admin-original) **does not** shade dependencies.
-If you want to manage dependencies, you can use them.
+If you want to manage dependencies manually, you can use them.
 ### Maven

 If you use Maven, add the following information to the `pom.xml` file.